writethedocs/www/docs/conf/prague/2022/news/get-ready.rst

 We have a few reminders before we welcome you all next Sunday:

-* Ticket sales close next week, so grab yours now!
+* Ticket sales close this week, so grab yours now!
 * We have a great Welcome Wagon, which has a guide, as well as introductory tours of our online platform
 * There are lots of ways to get involved at the conference on the day-of, which we list out below so you can prep a bit for them.